 Search this site

 The Viceroy was scheduled to arrive in Benares on a visit.
-All the governmenment employees - from the lowest to the highest-ranking officer - were engaged in making preparations for the honoured guest.
+All the government employees — from the lowest to the highest-ranking officer — were engaged in making preparations for the honoured guest.
 The Congress, meanwhile, had declared its intention to observe a strike to protest against the visit.
 The Congress' call for a strike had created a stir among the employees.
-On the one hand, the city was getting cleaned, spruced up, decorated with flags and buntings, and pandals erected to welcome the important visitor; on the other hand, armed policemen paraded the streets to foil any Congress attempt to derail the visit.
-The government employees were leaving no stone unturned to ensure that the Congress agitation failed; the Congress, on its part, was resolved to make a big success of the agitation.
-The Congress was convinced that its moral strength was far superior to the government's muscle power; it was keen to take up the government's challenge.
+On the one hand, the city was getting cleaned, spruced up, decorated with flags and buntings, and pandals erected to welcome the important visitor.
+On the other, armed policemen paraded the streets to foil any Congress attempt to derail the visit.
+The government employees were leaving no stone unturned to ensure that the Congress agitation failed; the Congress, on its part, was resolved to make a big success of the strike.
+The Congress felt its moral strength was far superior to the government's muscle power; it was keen to take up the government's challenge.

-From dawn to dusk, the district magistrate rode on a horse through the streets threatening shop-owners of severe punishment if they aided the Congress; He threatened to lock them up in jails and have their shops looted.
-The shop-owners met his threats meekly, and with folded hands.
+From dawn to dusk, the district magistrate rode on a horse through the streets threatening shop-owners of severe punishment if they aided the Congress.
+He threatened to lock them up in jails and have their shops looted.
+The shop-owners met his threats meekly and with folded hands.
 "What can we do?
 If we keep our shops open, the Congress volunteers will not leave us alone; they will hold protests inside our shops.
 They will go without food; who can say, but some of them might even fast unto death.
-If that happens, we will forever be stigmatised.
-We would be obliged, sir, if instead of sounding us, you prevail upon The Congress volunteers to forsake their agitation.
-As it is, we don't stand to gain anything if there is a strike; in fact, we stand to gain if there isn't strike because then the rich and important visitors will buy from our shops and we will get better deals.
+If that happens, we will forever be stigmatized.
+Sir, we would be obliged if you prevail upon the Congress volunteers to forsake their agitation instead of threatening us.
+We don't stand to gain anything if there is a strike.
+Rather, we will profit if there isn't a strike because the wealthy and important visitors will, then, buy from our shops.
 But we are helpless; the Congress volunteers don't listen to us."

 Rai Harnandansaheb, Raja Lalchand, and Khan Bahadur Maulavi Mahmoodali were more uneasy than the government officials.
-They not only accompanied the magistrate in his daily rounds, but also tried to prevail upon the shop-owners not to participate in the strike in their own individual capacities.
-They invited shop-owners to their mansions and requested them, glared at them, threatened the coachmen, and coaxed the labourers; but the handful of Congress workers seemed to have such powerful influence on the common people that no one was willing to listen to the three.
-Even the woman who sold vegetables in the neighbourhood told them straight on the face, "Sirs, you may kill me if you wish but my shop will remain closed.
+They accompanied the magistrate in his daily rounds and tried to dissuade the shop-owners from participating in the strike.
+They invited shop-owners to their mansions and requested them, glared at them, threatened the coachmen, and coaxed the labourers.
+But the handful of Congress workers seemed to have such powerful influence on the people that no one was willing to listen to the three.
+Even the woman who sold vegetables in the neighbourhood told them straight on the face, "Sirs, you may kill me if you wish, but my shop will remain closed.
 I will not suffer humiliation."

-The biggest concern was that if the labourers engaged to erect the pandals, the carpenters, the blacksmiths, and others struck work then it would be a disaster.
-Raisaheb suggested to the magistrate, "Sir, appoint contractors from other towns, and establish a separate market exclusively for this work."
+The main worry was that if carpenters, blacksmiths, and the labourers engaged to erect the pandals, refused to work, then it would be a disaster.
+Raisaheb suggested to the magistrate, "Sir, appoint contractors from other towns and establish a separate market exclusively for this work."